Street-level crime in SO30 2XB

 - PC Robin Tebb

-A neighbourhood police officer for Hedge End.
+Since April 2015 I have been a neighbourhood police officer for Hedge End North and currently work in the Botley & Grange Park areas.
 I have over 25 years experience in policing in numerous roles and locations in Hampshire.
 I believe neighbourhood policing is essential to maintain community contact and offer personal service in these modern changing times.

 - PCSO Steve Hill